obrienmikej/mikejobrien.com/README.md

 ## commit changes to github
 1. run `rm -rf ~/github/mikejobrien.com/public`
-2. run `rm -rf ~/github/mikejobrien.com/resources`
-3. commit to master and push commits to the origin remote
+2. commit to master and push commits to the origin remote

 ## sitemap
 1. Submit sitemap to Google using the Search Console [Sitemaps tool](https://search.google.com/search-console/sitemaps)